 Shez Hamill, Sales and Marketing Director of CaseWare, says: “One of the keys to keeping a client happy and selling additional services is to meet them regularly to discuss their business.
 At many accountancy practices this works well, but at others they need to work on this basic discipline.”

 One of the largest obstacles that prevents lead partners from meeting clients is not having enough time (47%).
-About a third (31%) want to meet their clients more but just don’t manage to organize it, while 28% of those surveyed felt a lack of junior staff in the firm prevented partners’ freeing up time for strategic meetings with clients.
+About a third (31%) want to meet their clients more but just don’t manage to organise it, while 28% of those surveyed felt a lack of junior staff in the firm prevented partners’ freeing up time for strategic meetings with clients.

 Hamill continues: “Delegating more work and automating routine activity to free up partner time is key at those practices that are struggling to spend quality time with their clients.
 It is interesting to note the variety of approaches as to whether to bill for such meetings – some firms are adamant about charging for them, others see it as covered by the audit fee and others take a case-by-case view.